Daylight Saving Time Tips — 9 Hints for Springing Forward

 8. Age Appropriate Bedtime

 A time change is a great time for a “reset” if you’ve been a little off your schedule.
 Infants and babies do best with a bedtime between 7:00 and 8:00 p.m.
 If things have been sliding a little, a time change is a great opportunity to gradually move their bedtime to an ideal hour.
 Take advantage of this short disruption to get on track!

 9. Soothing Bedtime Routine

 Babies and young children thrive on routine.
 Most likely you have a set of activities that communicate to your child that it’s time to get ready for sleep.
-A bath, story, jammies on, a kiss and a song — these will all need to move back in order to make up for that lost hour.
-Like the bedtime, move the routine backwards during the week before Daylight Saving.
+A bath, story, jammies on, a kiss, and a song — these will all need to move back in order to make up for that lost hour.
+Like bedtime, move the routine backward during the week before Daylight Saving.

 The Alternative: Doing Nothing

 Adults and older children may be successful going “cold turkey” and just moving the clocks on the Sunday of DST.
 Undoubtedly, everyone feels it for at least a week when done this way.
 But with young children, a little planning the week before can make things much easier after the change.
 If you do decide on this method, be sure that you get outside to the sun the morning afterward to help reset everyone’s internal clocks.
 Naps and bedtime will then all be according to the new time.

 Daylight Saving Time Tips for Going “Cold Turkey”